mysql/mysql-utilities/doc/man/mysqldbimport.rst

 -----------

-This utility imports metadata (object definitions) or data or both for one or more databases from one or more files in any of SQL, CSV, TAB, GRID, or VERTICAL formats.
-These are the output formats of the :command:`mysqldbexport` utility.
+This utility imports metadata (object definitions) or data or both for one or more databases from one or more files.

 If an object exists on the destination server with the same name as an imported object, it is dropped first before importing the new object.